aikikode/fileshare/README.md

    ./ci/build.sh
    ```
    this will create deb package in `dist` folder.
-2. Install it with command:
+2. Install it with the command:
 ```bash
 # apt-get install <path to deb file>
 ```